namshi/namshi.github.com/source/team/index.markdown

     His technical skills include Python, JavaScript, C, Flask, Django, HTML, CSS, Heroku, AWS and more.
 However, he is language agnostic, so he likes to use the right tool for the given task.
     When he is not solving technical problems, you can find him reading a personal development book or riding a bike.

-*   ##<div id="Samar Agrawal">Samar Agrawal</div>
+*   ##<div id="Tedj Meabiou">Tedj Meabiou</div>
-    {% img left team /images/samar.png Samar Agrawal %}
+    {% img left team /images/tedj.jpg Tedj Meabiou %}
-    **Samar Agrawal** is a python enthusiast with experience in developing large scalable ERP`s, SaaS systems, and other cloud based systems.
-His love for computers comes from an early age and he admires new cutting edge technologies with data crunching being his current passion.
-He has been a technical reviewer on "OpenGL Data Visualization Cookbook" and is currently part of the University of Sheffield mentoring programme.
-    In his free time, he can be found reading, trying new stuff or exploring new places.
-He is currently based in Dubai and holds a masters in Advanced Software Engineering from University of Sheffield, UK and Bachelors in Computer Science Engineering.
+    **Tedj Meabiou** is a software engineer and entrepreneur who loves building products that make people's life easier.
+He joined the backend team, contributing on its distributed microservices architecture.
+Before joining Namshi, he was leading a team building a scalable uber-like product in Algeria.
+He co-founded ioGrow, an international startup, where he was leading a technical team building a social selling platform serving thousands of users from around the world.

 *   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
     {% img left team /images/oba.jpeg Oluwaseun Obajobi %}